jamesthesnake/jamesthesnake.github.io/_posts/2023-07-12-disney-land-persepective.md

 But what Walt soon realized is that everyone had to backtrack back to the hub in order to get to another land, and that simply called for too much walking.
 So, secondary routes between each land were created at the back so that you could easily travel from land to land.

 I am going to pause here and mention that, in my opinion, it is a major flaw in the design of the Magic Kingdom in Disney World that there is NOT a back entrance to Frontierland connecting it to Liberty Square/Fantasyland as there is in Disneyland.
 That walk from Big Thunder Mountain Railroad is ROUGH to backtrack around the Rivers of America on a hot Floridian day.

+Sadly, not all of the parks are laid out in this brilliant hub-and-spoke fashion.
+Epcot could easily be known as “Every Person Comes Out Tired” simply because of its massive double-circle design that arguably creates more steps needed than any other park.
+We could go on and on about why it’s that way (namely: it was supposed to be two separate parks and they pushed the two models together to create one large one) but that’s a whole other post for another day.

+Animal Kingdom takes a page from the Magic Kingdom in design, with the hub being Discovery Island with the Tree of Life as a visual anchor.
+There are also walkways on the backside of all lands leading into the next land, much like Disneyland.
+This park feels smaller than it is at times because of this simple design that makes almost every area easily accessible.
+I particularly appreciate the bypass of DinoLand U.S.A., allowing me quick access to Expedition Everest without having to pass through that visually assaulting area.